Hate Bitcoin? This might change your mind

 In this metaphor, if the banks are Encyclopedia Brittanica (least accessible) and M-Pesa is Encarta (more accessible), then Bitcoin is Wikipedia (universally accessible).
 Like Wikipedia did for knowledge, Bitcoin represents a fundamentally different vision for how money should work, and it makes possible things that would never have been possible in the old system.

-Imagine a jewelry maker in Mongolia being able to directly sell a handmade necklace to a hipster in San Francisco.
-Or a teacher in Ghana being able to directly purchase a subscription to the New York Times for their classroom.
+Imagine a jewelry maker in Mongolia being able to directly sell a handmade necklace to a hipster in San Francisco; a teacher in Ghana being able to directly purchase a subscription to the New York Times for their classroom; or a wealthy Japanese patron being able to directly fund an up-and-coming independent Argentinian filmmaker’s next project.

 These kinds of things are all possible (and already happening) with Bitcoin — we just need to make it simpler and easier for anyone to get started.